goabstract/Marketing-for-Engineers/README.md

 :see_no_evil: Please, always check your grammar!
 I use these cool apps — [Hemingway App](http://www.hemingwayapp.com/), [Ginger Grammar Checker](http://www.gingersoftware.com/grammarcheck) or browser extensions.
 Now it's time to write your first article :metal:

 ### :sunglasses: Personal Blog
 Start off by creating a blog that not only touts your product but offers helpful advice, tips, tricks, links, etc. I know, that you would like to write a deep comprehansive article, but it's better to write something easy at the beginning.
 Check what competitors' blogs are publishing, what is popular in the industry or just scroll these [266 blog post ideas](https://midasmedia.co.uk/killer-blog-post-ideas-no-more-writers-block/).
-More advice on getting ideas for your blog:
+More advices on getting ideas for your blog and make writing a bit easier:

 * [How We Come Up With Ideas for the Blog](https://www.helpscout.net/blog/blog-post-ideas/) by Emily Triplett Lentz from  Help Scout team.
 * [How to Generate Content Ideas With These 3 Awesome Tools](http://buzzsumo.com/blog/how-to-generate-content-ideas-with-these-3-awesome-tools/).
 Robert Katai shows how to use tools, that find out what people were asking about your industry (via keywords).
+* [Here’s How to Use Your Daily Habits For Writing Better Content in Less Time](https://moz.com/blog/heres-how-to-use-your-daily-habits-for-writing-better-content-in-less-time) by Lesley J. Vos.

 When you generated ideas, put them into your content plan (do all your ideas suit choosen content topics?).
 Pick the most approprite content format for your idea (video, list, long-read).
 Think about the right headlines for driving interest to your great article:
 * [Research on writing viral headlines](http://buzzsumo.com/blog/5-ways-create-amazing-viral-headlines/)